Fractional Hardy-type and trace theorems for nonlocal function spaces with heterogeneous localization: Some definitions and preliminary estimates

 where we have applied Fubini's theorem.
-We now estimates the first term of the right hand side of \eqref{sum-integral}.
+We now {estimate} the first term of the right hand side of \eqref{sum-integral}.
 Let us denote it by $I(\theta_{0})$ and write it in a slightly different way as